 THE ROLE OF SERVICERS FOR U.S. DEPARTMENT OF EDUCATION-OWNED LOANS

 Federal student loan servicers such as Navient do not set loan terms like interest rates, loan limits, and repayment programs—these are established by the federal government.
 Servicers begin working with student borrowers after many important decisions about how much to borrow or where to attend college are already made.

 WHAT TO KNOW ABOUT LAWSUITS INVOLVING NAVIENT

-Beginning in January 2017, the Consumer Financial Protection Bureau (CFPB) and five state attorneys general filed lawsuits against Navient asserting a variety of allegations.
-Their primary allegation is that Navient “steered” borrowers away from income-driven repayment plans and toward forbearance.
-These and other allegations are false and demonstrably so.
-The lawsuits are still pending, and there have been no court rulings on the facts of the cases.
+Beginning in January 2017, the Consumer Financial Protection Bureau (CFPB) and six state attorneys general filed lawsuits against Navient asserting a variety of allegations.